Pull Ups And Dips Only

-The dip is like a squat because you are pushing your entire body through space.
-When performing a dip, you are pushing your entire body through space.
-The only difference being; you’re using your hands.
+The dip is like a squat for the upper body because you are pushing your entire body through space, using just your hands.

-The pull up and the dip also require the involvement of several stabilizers throughout the upper body and the core.
+Moving the body through space using only the pull up and dip, requires the involvement of several stabilizers throughout the upper body and the core.

-This leads to fewer weak links in the kinetic chain as the body stabilizes itself as it moves through space.
+This leads to fewer weak links in the kinetic chain as the body stabilizes itself while performing these gravity defying movements.

-Thus building a rock solid core in the process.
+Doing so will build you a rock hard core in the process.

-Pull ups and dips build real world strength and have excellent carryover into real life events
+Pull ups and dips build real world strength and have direct carryover to real life events.

-These two movements can be used to move the body through space in real world environments.
+They are highly functional movements that can be used to navigate through real world environments.